gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 To improve on this the `echo` keyword has been introduced.
-Prefix an expression with it and the value will be printed to standard-error, along with the path to the file and line containing the echo expression, so you can click jump to it in your editor.
+Prefix an expression with it and the value will be printed to standard-error, along with the path to the file and line containing the echo expression, so you can click to jump to it in your editor.

 ```gleam
 pub fn main() {